 You can also zoom in on any part of the graph to see the details.
 If you want to see the errors in a particular test run you can do that by navigating the analysis screen.

 Automated verification dashboard for Spinnaker CI/CD pipelines

 Here, for the log error example, we have shown the canary id as “196”.
 So after you open the analysis screen you can enter this id in the textbox and see details of the error.

 The above example is one of the common use cases in Fortune 500 companies, which leverage AI/ML to track the performance and quality of their release in every stage of their deployment.
 Enterprises implement Autopilot to make their CI/CD intelligent.
-Autopilot gathers data from various CI/CD toolchain for analysis.
+Autopilot gathers data from various CI/CD tools for analysis.
 It can verify the risk of release and take automated decisions to progress pipelines.
 It uses its sophisticated algorithms to help developers, testers, and SREs to find regression in builds, test cases, and production rollouts respectively.
-It also provides real-time visibility to aid the release managers for fast track approvals of the pipeline.
+It also provides real-time visibility to aid the release managers for fast-track approvals of the pipeline.

 OpsMx is a leading provider of Continuous Delivery and Continuous Verification solutions that help enterprises safely deliver software at scale and without any human intervention.
 We help engineering teams take the risk and manual effort out of releasing innovations at the speed of modern business.
 For additional information, contact us